screenshotbot/screenshotbot-oss/README.md

 or Apache reverse-proxy, and enable HTTPS.
 (We highly recommend using Certbot for free certificates).

-### Setting up java location

-By default we look for `libjvm.so` at `/usr/lib/jvm/java-11-openjdk-amd64/lib/server/libjvm.so`.
-For most Linux distributions except for Debian, this would be incorrect.
-You can configure this by passing the `--libjvm` command line argument.

-In the future, we'll do better at guessing locations of libjvm for different distributions.

 ### Configuration

 Screenshotbot has integrations with various external tools,